HiSAC: Hierarchical Sparse Activation Compression for Ultra-long Sequence Modeling in Recommenders

-It is used solely to compute similarity between items and interest agents.

-\item \textbf{Ranking embedding} $\mathbf{e}^{\prime} \in \mathbb{R}^{d^{\prime}}$: Learned end-to-end within the recommendation model (e.g., via CTR or ranking loss), this embedding captures interaction-driven signals—such as user preferences and collaborative patterns—and is concatenated with item-side features (e.g., category, brand).
-Additionally, a time-decay feature, which quantifies the temporal distance between each historical interaction and the current request timestamp, is incorporated as side information.
-The resulting representation is \emph{trainable} and serves as the content embedding for subsequent aggregation. \end{itemize} For each interest agent $a$, its semantic prototype $\mathbf{z}_a \in \mathbb{R}^d$ is obtained by summing the corresponding codewords from all $L$ levels of the RQ-VAE codebooks.
-Note that $\mathbf{z}_a$ resides in the same embedding space as $\mathbf{e}_i$, enabling direct computation of the $L_2$ distance.
-Intuitively, a smaller $L_2$ distance between $\mathbf{z}_a$ and $\mathbf{e}_i$ indicates higher semantic similarity, and thus should correspond to a larger attention weight.
-Therefore, we compute soft routing weights using the negative $L_2$ distances between $\mathbf{z}_a$ and each $\mathbf{e}_i$, normalized via a temperature-controlled softmax:

-where $\tau > 0$ controls the sharpness of the distribution.
-The final agent representation $\hat{z}_k$ is thus a weighted combination of ranking embeddings, with weights derived from debiased semantic similarity.
-This design effectively mitigates quantization artifacts and preserves signals from long-tail interactions. $w_{a,k}$ is used to mark the strength of the interest.
+It is used exclusively to compute similarity between items and interest agents, ensuring unbiased routing. \item \textbf{Ranking embedding} $\mathbf{e}' \in \mathbb{R}^{d'}$: learned end-to-end via the CTR objective, this encodes interaction-driven signals (user preferences, collaborative patterns) and is concatenated with item-side features (category, brand) and a time-decay feature.
+It serves as the \emph{content} being aggregated. \end{itemize}